THE LIFE OF SOIL(TM) - My story

 As a gardener, compost was always fascinating to me.
 It seemed to work like magic in my soil, sometimes.
 And there was an elusive quality in compost that captured my interest.

 I’m the type of person that’s interested in fundamental causes and how things work.
 More specifically, what causes my compost to be more or less potent than the last batch.
-This is important because a good compost improves the soil.
+This is important because a good compost improves the soil, which leads to healthier plants, increased yields and more benefits.

 However, compost seemed to take a lot of work to make, so I was always looking for a more efficient and effective way to make this magical substance.
 Too often, I got intermittent results with my compost.